 Despite its name, the 2024 Nissan Rogue is a midsize choice that prioritizes value over excitement or personality, and its broad appeal is probably why it’s still a popular choice for a small SUV.
 A revised design and updated interior make the 2024 model even more attractive.

-With the new design of the 2024 Nissan Rogue, the grille has new horizontal bars, as well as redesigned front and rear bumpers, as well as new wheel options.
-2024 Nissan Rogue The interior design remains largely the same, although the SL grade now includes a 12.3-inch touchscreen, a digital instrument panel, wireless Apple CarPlay and Android Auto, and a wireless charging pad that was previously optional or a trim upgrade for previous years’ SLs.
+With the new design of the 2024 Nissan Rogue, the grille has new horizontal bars, redesigned front and rear bumpers, and new wheel options.
+2024 Nissan Rogue The interior design remains essentially the same.
+However, the SL grade now includes a 12.3-inch touchscreen, a digital instrument panel, wireless Apple CarPlay, Android Auto, and a wireless charging pad that was previously optional or a trim upgrade for previous years’ SLs.

 Even with changes planned for 2024, we’re confident our favorite in the small SUV class will better suit your needs.
 Mazda CX-50, Honda CR-V, and Kia Sportage are among them.